skydoves/colorpicker-compose/README.md

 )
 ```

+To initialize the color picker with a specific color, pass the color to the `initialColor` argument.
+Initial color is white by default.

 > **Note**: If you use `HsvColorPicker`, you can not set the palette and content scale with the `setPaletteImageBitmap` and `setPaletteContentScale` functions.

 ### ColorEnvelope